 There will be 3 exams (non-cumulative) in this course, each worth 20% of the final grade.
 The exams will cover lectures, readings, and films and will emphasize your conceptual grasp of the course material.
 All exams MUST be taken at the scheduled time.
 Due dates are outlined below.

 There will be three (3) laboratory assignments for this course.
 The first lab (establishing the forensic context) will be completed in class and is worth 5% of the final grade.
 The second lab assignment involves the study of a human skeleton and is comprised of 4 parts: a skeletal/dental inventory, anthropometric analysis, establishment of a biological profile, and pathological/trauma analysis.
 This lab report is worth 15% of the final grade.
 The third lab, a burial lab worth 5% of the final grade, will be completed outside of class.
 Labs must be attended and work completed during the allotted class time to have instructor help, but students may attend TA office hours for extra lab time.
+Missed lab time MUST be made up in order to complete assignments- students are not permitted to simply copy from other group members.
 One letter grade will be deducted for each class period after the lab is due.
 Written portions of labs are graded on spelling, grammar, organization and content.
 Any writing or report you author should be considered scientific and technical, and if considered as a forensic report, would be admissible in a court of law.
 Ultimately, errors or omissions reflect upon the author and their credibility.

 The final assignment will be in the form of a group presentation, worth 15% of the final grade.
 Presentations will be given sometime in April (see schedule); specific dates will be assigned once groups pick their topics.
 A detailed description of the presentation assignment will be handed out later.

-Students will also complete a recovery exercise outside of class time (a Saturday around the end of the semester).
-The exercise will not actually be done on April 30th, due to time constraints, so we will not have class that day.
+Students will also complete a recovery exercise on the last day of class.
+This will require students to come 30 minutes early so that there is time to complete the exercise.
+Teams will be organized to ensure that at least half of the members can come early.
+The extra 30 minutes will be given back at some point during the semester.
 The recovery exercise will comprise 20% of the final exam grade (20 points).
 Any student who is unable to attend the recovery exercise will be provided with an alternative assignment.